All Episodes

 You decided you didn't want any part of that.

-You I I think the interesting thing with you is that your sense of personal responsibility took over.
+I think the interesting thing with you is that your sense of personal responsibility took over.

-Well, and if you take these handouts and you take all of these government programs, you are no longer in charge of your own destiny, and you are not providing anything.
+Well, if you take these handouts and you take all of these government programs, you are no longer in charge of your own destiny, and you are not providing anything.

 The government is providing for you.

-Weren't you mad at the guys that own the auto-body shop for shutting down and firing you and didn't that make you say, well, hell, they're the reason I'm out of work to hell with them.
+And didn't that make you say, well, hell, they're the reason I'm out of work.

-Bunch of mean rotten SOBs.
+Bunch of mean, rotten SOBs.

-I'm gonna go on an employment, really soak it to them.
+Really soak it to them.

 You obviously did not have that attitude.